microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/New-MgEducationMeAssignmentSubmissionOutcome.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[LastModifiedDateTime <DateTime?>]`:
+  - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2021 is 2021-01-01T00:00:00Z.

 INPUTOBJECT <IEducationIdentity>: Identity Parameter
   - `[EducationAssignmentId <String>]`: key: id of educationAssignment